axololly/vcs/README.md

 # Version Control System

-Update: I got my heart repaired by this one really nice girl in my life, so clearly this paid off.
+Update: Fuck my life.
 Probably gonna use this as part of my school project too, which will save me time. :100:

 ## This isn't real!